Amal-kjn/hospital-readmission-sql-analysis/README.md

   Age and gender showed variation but no strong consistent trend compared to clinical variables.

 - **Compounded risk effect observed**
-  Patients with both high prior readmissions and multiple comorbidities showed the highest readmission rates (>90%), indicating cumulative risk.
+  Patients with both high prior readmissions and multiple comorbidities showed the highest readmission rates (>90%), indicating cumulative risk

----

-## 📈 Key Insights

-- **Previous Readmissions are the strongest predictor**
-  Patients with prior hospitalizations show significantly higher risk of future readmission.

-- **Comorbidity burden increases risk**
-  Patients with multiple conditions are more likely to be readmitted.

-- **Length of stay correlates with readmission**
-  Longer hospital stays indicate higher severity, leading to increased readmission probability.

-- **Demographic factors have weaker influence**
-  Age and gender show variation but are less predictive compared to clinical factors.

-- **Compounded risk effect observed**
-  Patients with both high prior readmissions and multiple comorbidities showed the highest likelihood of readmission, indicating a cumulative risk pattern.

 ---